NVIDIA/ContrastiveLosses4VRD/README.md

 python tools/rename_vrd_with_numbers.py
 python tools/convert_vrd_anno_to_coco_format.py
 ```
 `rename_vrd_with_numbers.py` converts all non-jpg images (some images are in png or gif) to jpg, and renames them in the {:012d}.jpg format (e.g., "000000000001.jpg").
 It also creates new relationship annotations other than the original ones.
 This is mostly to make things easier for the dataloader.
-The filename mapping from the original is stored in `data/vrd/*_fname_mapping.json` where `*` is either `train` or `val`.
+The filename mapping from the original is stored in `data/vrd/*_fname_mapping.json` where * is either "train" or "val".

 `convert_vrd_anno_to_coco_format.py` creates object detection annotations from the new annotations generated above, which is required for feeding positive subject-object pairs during training.